Credit Requirements Number of Semesters

 Minnesota Department of Education requires all school districts to participate in Planning for Students Successful Transition to Postsecondary and Employment.
 Legislation requires all students, starting in grade nine to have a “plan” around seven key elements: academic scheduling, career exploration, 21st century skills, community partnerships, college access, all forms of postsecondary training, and experiential learning opportunities.

 The Lakeville Area Public Schools Career Portfolio requires each student to complete specific career investigation activities in grades 9 – 12.
 The sequence of activities is intended to provide a comprehensive experience in career exploration enabling students to pursue a lifelong career which best matches their talents, abilities, and interests.
-Students create a portfolio on the Minnesota Career Information System (MCIS), an Internet-based system, which combines a wealth of career, educational and labor market information into one comprehensive, easy-to-use exploration tool.
+Students create a portfolio on the Minnesota Career Information System (MCIS), an Internet-based system, which combines a wealth of career, education and labor market information into one comprehensive, easy-to-use exploration tool.

 Opportunities Day: MCIS Personal Learning Plan and elective fair